 When your strawberries have finished cropping for the summer, cut back all of their tired old leaves, right down to ground level.
 If you surrounded your strawberry plants with a straw mulch, remove this now – it will make a fabulous addition to your compost heap.

 If you would like to grow more plants beneficial to bees and other pollinating insects, then now is a good time to sow single flowered forms of Calendula officinalis (Pot Marigold), Papaver rhoeas (Poppies) and Centaurea cyanus (Cornflower).

 I am passionate about protecting bees and other pollinating insects.
 As well as being rather lovely, charming and hardworking little creatures, we are dependent on bees for the pollination of crops and livestock feed.
 The economic value of honey bees and bumble bees as pollinators of commercially grown crops in the UK has been estimated at over £200 million per year.
-We need to protect, look after and appreciate bees – they need nectar rich plants which are accessible through the year while they are active, so it’s worth bearing this in mind when you’re choosing your plants, buying and sowing seeds.
+We need to protect, look after and appreciate bees – we can do this by not using pesticides in our gardens and by growing plants for bees and other pollinating insects.
+Bees need nectar rich plants which are accessible through the year while they are active, so it’s worth bearing this in mind when you’re choosing your plants, buying and sowing seeds.